 So What's the Work Situation Like?

-Surprisingly for Spain, Ibiza is actually fairly well connected internet-wise, and once you get Telefonica to actually connect your internet it is a fast reliable service.
+Surprisingly for Spain, Ibiza is actually fairly well connected internet-wise.
+Once you get Telefonica to actually connect your internet, it is a fast and reliable service.
 Plus there are free Wifi hotspots in virtually every town and village on the island now.

 If you are not lucky enough to be able to work online, there are still opportunities on the island.
-It will be easier if you speak a little Spanish but it the language barrier is not insurmountable like it would be in some countries or parts of Spain.
+It will be easier if you speak a little Spanish, but it the language barrier is not insurmountable like it would be in some countries or other parts of Spain.

-There is a large expat community here and many English speaking Europeans of all nationalities, and it is entirely possible to live here many years speaking no Spanish at all.
+There is a large expat community here and many English speaking Europeans of all nationalities.
+It is entirely possible to live here for many years and speak no Spanish at all.
 Indeed, many have and do.

-Most people who live here have several occupations, or you could think of it as several "strings to their bows," and indeed, among the people who come and don't make it happen enough to enable them to stay here, an unwillingness to be flexible in employment expectations is usually the reason, in my experience.
+Most people who live here have several occupations, or you could think of it as several "strings to their bows."
+People who are unwilling to be flexible in their employment expectations don't usually stay here, in my experience.

-In my eyes Ibiza is a wonderful place, steeped in rich history, with a unique laid-back lifestyle, beautiful scenery, a breath-taking view waiting to surprise you around every corner, great weather, friendly locals, lots of English speakers around if you need them, and all the modern technologies you need too; I can't recommend making the move highly enough.
+In my eyes, Ibiza is a wonderful place.
+It's steeped in rich history, has a unique laid-back lifestyle, beautiful scenery, a breathtaking view waiting to surprise you around every corner, great weather, friendly locals, lots of English speakers around if you need them, and all the modern technologies you need.
+I can't recommend making the move highly enough.